 Choosing the Right Cannabis Consumption Method for You

 We have all evolved beyond the bong.
 As more cannabusinesses have been approved to operate in different states around the country, the country has seen a drastic increase in the types of cannabis products available.
 While smoking may be the most popular, there are a variety of alternative ways to use cannabis both medically and recreationally.
 The effect, duration, and onset time vary slightly with each consumption method.
 Many can be combined for synergistic, sustained relief.
 The correct consumption method for you will be a matter of desired effect, intensity, duration, and personal preference.
-Once you're ready to begin, we recommend that you purchase the necessary items you'll need from a reputable online store like Billowby.
-Their customer service and product selection is top tier.
+Once you're ready to begin, we recommend that you purchase the necessary items you'll need from a reputable online store.

 The easiest and most common way consume cannabis requires little more than a vessel and a lighter.
 You can pack the cannabis into a pipe, roll it into a joint, or load it into a bong.
 Smoking cannabis involves inhaling the smoke released by the heated flowers or concentrate.